Masood-Lab/PDAC_Mets_reply/README.md

 - **figure_permanova_robustness.R** -- every version of the PERMANOVA test
   reported in the reply (the denominator ladder, leave-one-out variants, conditioning on tumour fraction, Aitchison distance) in one figure.

-## A note on two numbers that took more than one attempt to get right

-The partial PERMANOVA (site conditioned on tumour-epithelial fraction) and the PERMDISP dispersion test both have the same issue: `vegan`'s own reported p-value doesn't match full enumeration under a restricted permutation scheme, even when given the exact permutation matrix by hand.
-The F-statistics `vegan` returns are correct in both cases; the p-values are not.
-Both scripts bypass `vegan`'s built-in significance test for that specific line and compute the exact p-value directly by refitting the model across all 512 valid arrangements and counting.